jliszka/jliszka.github.com/_drafts/a-frequentist-approach-to-probability.md

 provide a suggestive syntax for constructing new random variables from existing ones.
 So I'm going to continue to explore various concepts in probability and statistics using these tools.

-In later posts I'll talk about Bayesian inference, Markov chains, the Central Limit Theorem, probablistic graphical models, and a bunch of related distributions, all through a frequentist/computational lens.
+In later posts I'll try to model Bayesian inference, Markov chains, the Central Limit Theorem, probablistic graphical models, and a bunch of related distributions.

-If you're interested, all of the code for this is on [github](http://github.com/jliszka/probability-monad).
+All of the code for this is on [github](http://github.com/jliszka/probability-monad).